Frankiey/azure-llm-sizer/README.md

 Try the hosted version at [frankiey.github.io/azure-llm-sizer](https://frankiey.github.io/azure-llm-sizer).

 The results section includes a **How it works?** link that expands a short explanation of the memory estimation formula.
-The popup appears as a yellow info card with a close button.

 The tool estimates GPU memory for inference workloads only.